-Some additional steps you can take are to check your vehicle for leaky seals often and spray down the undercarriage in an automatic car wash to get salt and other residues removed.
+Additional steps you can take are to check your vehicle for leaky seals often, and spray down the undercarriage in an automatic car wash to get salt and other residues removed.

 Most of the automatic car washes in our neck of the woods have a feature to powerwash your underbody.

 If you can’t find such a luxury, try running the vehicle back and forth over a lawn sprinkler to get up in there and wash the salt off.

 If you notice any dings, nicks, or dents, you should quickly touch them up with clear-coat nail polish, or factory paint touch up kits.
 These should be available at your dealership in color-match kits.

 This can be done by rubbing down the surface with grit sandpaper, grinding wheel, brillo or a Dremel bit to remove any visible rust spots.